eduardoksmello/eduardoksmello/README.md

 ## Hi there 👋
 ### My names is Eduardo.
 I'm a data analyst with skills relevant to collection, cleaning, statistical treatment, and data visualization.
 I'm fascinated by the entire data pipeline, from integration to visualization.
 Therefore, I am studying the processes pertinent to engineering, machine learning, and data analysis.
-Currently, I work as a business intelligence analyst and am taking a bootcamp in data engineering (How Bootcamps).
+Currently, I am taking a MBA in Data Science and Analytics at University of São Paulo.

 Background: Doctorate in Music Cognition.

-🌱 I’m currently learning continuous integration with Jenkins.

 :computer: Most familiar tools, languages and frameworks:
 - Python (VSCode, Pycharm, Jupyter, Google Colab, Terminal)